rosacatala/actor-crypto-career-scraper/README.md

 ### Output

 Output is stored in a dataset.
-Each item is an information about a movies/TV show.
+Each item is an information about a job description.
 Example:

 ```
 {